Total Quality Management (TQM) and Quality Improvement

 Failure costs can be split into those resulting from the internal and external failure.
 Internal failure costs occur when results fail to reach quality standards and are detected before they are shipped to the customer.
 These can include:

-- Waste – Unnecessary work or holding stocks as a result of errors, poor organization or communication.
+- Waste: Unnecessary work or holding stocks as a result of errors or poor organization or communication

 External failure costs occur when the products or services fail to reach quality standards but are not detected until after the customer receives the item.
 These can include: